 In short, context is all you need.
 Make your link text make sense, if the other things on the page didn’t exist.
 Replace generic link text like ‘click here’ with more descriptive link text, like ‘Learn about our consulting services’ for example.

 Make sure you use more than color alone to identify a link.
-Some who is partially sighted or color-blind won’t be able to spot that easily.
+Someone who is partially sighted or color-blind won’t be able to spot that easily.
 An underline is the most commonly recognised link indicator.

 Website accessibility is never ‘finished’.